-Youth: Meet monthly to share thought provoking worship, good discussion, great fun and great treats.
-They have gone to Diocesan Youth events, 541 Eatery and Exchange breakfast, 2 day retreat, and Mancala Monk Board Game Café.
-The Resurrection family has made Youth Ministry a priority and have begun a Youth Fund to grow and sustain our youth/future of the church.
+Prior to COVID, this group would meet monthly to share thought provoking worship, good discussion, great fun and great treats.
+They have gone to Diocesan Youth events, 541 Eatery and Exchange, two day retreat, and Mancala Monk Board Game Café.

+The Resurrection family has made

+Youth Ministry a priority and have begun a Youth Fund to grow and sustain our youth/future of the church.
 Generally, the children graduate to youth involvement in the church through serving, prayers of the people, readers and audiovisual service team.

 Resurrection youth actively participate in diocesan youth programs.
 We have continually had 2 synod youth delegates participating at synod and on parish council.
 We seek to support our youth and incorporate them in all aspects of life at the Resurrection.

+Adult Faith Nurturing

-Adult Faith Nurturing: A growing number of parishioners actively participate in weekly Bible Study sharing the contextual content and practical application in our lives.
-Revive we have 24 participants signed up to enrich and empower individual and corporate faith journeys.
+Prior to COVID interruptions, there were a growing number of parishioners actively participating in weekly Bible Study sharing the contextual content and practical application in our lives.
+Revive we have

+24 participants signed up to enrich and empower individual and corporate faith journeys.
 The book club meets monthly, studying a variety of authors and subjects.

+Prayer Ministry

-Prayer Ministry: Electronically we have an active prayer blog as well as a physical prayer board where parishioners are encouraged to add prayer requests.
+We have an active prayer blog as well as a physical prayer board where parishioners are encouraged to add prayer requests.
 To support the community a monthly Taizé service allows for contemplative prayer, encouragement and spiritual refreshment.

-In addition, we have a diverse lay team who lead the weekly prayers of the people.
+We have a diverse lay team who lead the weekly prayers of the people.
 During this time, it is our practice to open the prayers to the community to add their petitions and thanksgivings.
+Some of these initiatives, such as the prayer blog and prayer shawl ministry have been inactive since the onset of COVID.

-Community Engagement, Outreach, and Advocacy: Vitally important to the Resurrection are social justice and outreach initiatives.
+Community Engagement, Outreach, & Advocacy

+Vitally important to the Resurrection are social justice and outreach initiatives.
 We take seriously our role as a loving community of faith in Hamilton.
 Throughout the week you will see parishioners and community members involved in our Victory Gardens, community lunch, women's spaces, and the refugee sewing group.

 During February we host "Living Black History" where our strong Black communities lead exciting education programs (music, lectures, discussion, displays and food).
 Annually we host Eucharist International Day Against Homophobia Service.
 The social justice cluster lead our green church initiatives, out of the cold program participation, Aboriginal Reconciliation/Education events, and Black History Month events.